 Drunk driving can result in both criminal charges and a civil lawsuit.
 Additionally, the business that sold alcohol to the drunk driver may also be liable if it served the driver when he or she was visibly intoxicated.

 Depending on the circumstances, the drunk driver and the business may be liable for punitive damages.
-If you have been in an accident involving alcohol or drugs, you should seek the help of an experienced Tucson and Yuma car accident attorney to maximize your recovery.
+If you have been in an accident involving alcohol or drugs, you should seek the help of an experienced Tucson and Yuma AZ auto accident lawyers to maximize your recovery.

 Where you live does not determine where your injury case may be filed.
 The general rule is that the lawsuit is brought where the responsible party resides or where the responsible party caused the injury.